department-of-veterans-affairs/va.gov-team/products/health-care/patient-portal/mhv/2023-03-what's-new-page-usability-testing/conversation-guide.md

 - On this page, can you confirm that your sign in credentials have been verified?
 - What thoughts do you have about the current page?

 **Fourth Task (Desktop only): Please go back to the homepage.
-Please show me the different ways to view notifications without going directly to the notification center page. - 8 minutes**
+Please show me the different ways to view notifications without going directly to the What's New Page page. - 8 minutes**

 - Step 1: Participant will hover (or click the arrow) over the "what's new" link to see the drop-down menu.